Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### May

+#### 5/22:
+You are given an N by M 2D matrix of lowercase letters.
+Determine the minimum number of columns that can be removed to ensure that each row is ordered from top to bottom lexicographically.
+That is, the letter at each column is lexicographically later as you go down each row.
+It does not matter whether each row itself is ordered lexicographically.

 #### 5/21:
 Write a method that takes in a Integer amount of days and returns the date in the future corrosponding to the current date plus the amount of days.
 Do this without using a TimeInterval.